Dr. Alison Reuter

 Dr. Reuter completed her doctoral degree in Counseling Psychology at Arizona State University.
 She completed a one year internship and a two year post-doctoral residency in neuropsychology at Beljan Psychological Services.
 She earned a Master's degree in Asian Religion from the University of Hawaii at Manoa, and a Bachelor's degree in Philosophy and Ethics at Lake Forest College in Lake Forest, Illinois.

 In addition to extensive training in neuropsychology, Dr. Reuter has received training in Eye Movement Desensitization and Reprocessing (EMDR) and Ericksonian hypnotherapy.
 She also has broad experience in substance abuse treatment and the therapeutic treatment of individuals with chronic and terminal medical diagnoses.
-She is a member of the American Psychological Association, Arizona Psychological Association, National Academy of Neuropsychology, Arizona Neuropsychological Society, and the Brain Injury Association of Arizona.
-She is the board president of the Arizona Psychology Training Consortium, for which she is also a supervisor and guest lecturer.
+She is a member of the Arizona Psychological Association, National Academy of Neuropsychology, International Neuropsychological Society, Arizona Neuropsychological Society, and the Brain Injury Alliance of Arizona.
+She is the board vice president of the Arizona Psychology Training Consortium, for which she is also a supervisor and guest lecturer.
 She was previously a faculty associate with Arizona State University’s College of Health Solutions.

 In her outpatient practice, Dr. Reuter works with children, adolescents, adults, and seniors.
 Her pediatric specialties include identification of and support for children with gifted intellect, ADHD, learning disabilities, autism spectrum disorders, and behavior challenges/disorders.
 She also provides parent and teacher consultations to help facilitate behavior change within the home and school environments, and carries a caseload of pediatric counseling patients.